 The children then work in small groups with either the teacher or teaching assistant on activities linked to the carpet session.
 For example if we are learning maths we may all sing a counting song together on the carpet and then practise counting out different amounts in small groups.

-In Reception the children complete 3 daily ‘to-dos’.
+In Reception the children complete 3 weekly ‘Star Challenges’.
 These are independent tasks planned around our book of the week.
 One is literacy based, one is maths based and one is a creative activity.
-We would ask you to talk to the children about their ‘to-dos’ at the end of each school day.
+We would ask you to talk to the children about their Star Challenges at the start of the week.

 The children will also have continuous access to different areas (both indoor and outdoor) throughout the day.
 These include music, bikes, balls, construction and ICT.